Can you depend on company dividends for your retirement income?

 The dividend itself is quoted based on a dollar amount per share (dividends per share), such as $2.00 per share.
-This dividend is in addition to the actual value of the stock itself, and companies paying dividend can normally value their stock higher because of the income from a dividend.
+This dividend is in addition to the actual value of the stock itself, and companies paying a dividend can normally value their stock higher because of the income from a dividend.

 Companies may denote a date the dividend will be paid and those owning stock on the cutoff day will also receive the dividend.
 Many investors use this date to determine when to buy and when to sell a specific stock.

-Dividends are not guaranteed and if your funds need to be ina safe and completely secure investment, dividend paying stocks may not be a good choice for you.
+Dividends are not guaranteed, and if your funds need to be in a safe and completely secure investment, dividend-paying stocks may not be a good choice for you.

 Like all critical decisions, always consult a licensed professional regarding tax and legal issues.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.

 For registering, I have a Premium Gift for you.